lsarra/rmi/README.md

 ## Estimating Mutual Information

-The class in [renormalizedmutualinformation.py](renormalizedmutualinformation.py) can be directly used to estimate renormalized mutual information.
+The class in [renormalizedmutualinformation.py](renormalizedmutualinformation.py) can be directly used to estimate renormalized mutual information, for features that you provide (i.e. expressions f(x) of the high-dimensional variables x).
 Please refer to the notebook [FeatureComparisonExample.ipynb](FeatureComparisonExample.ipynb) for some comments and usage examples.

 ## Feature Extraction

+Feature extraction is about automatically finding the optimal feature for a given distribution of high-dimensional data x.
 Please refer to the notebook [FeatureExtractorExample.ipynb](FeatureExtractorExample.ipynb) for an example.

 # Citation